-'''

-sudo net groupmap add ntgroup="Domain Admins" unixgroup=sysadmin rid=512 type=d
+sudo net groupmap add ntgroup="Domain Admins" unixgroup=sysadmin rid=512 type=d sudo smbpasswd -a sysadmin

-'''

 You should change sysadmin to whichever group you prefer.
 Also, the user joining the domain needs to be a member of the sysadmin group, as well as a member of the system admin group.
 The admin group allows sudo use.